Maguiresbridge: 21st century

 Maguiresbridge grew considerably during the 2010s, with the building of five new housing developments comprising 350 houses.
 New shops were also built during this time.

-In July 2025, Maguiresbridge was the site of a suspected murder-suicide in which three members of a local family were killed.
+In July 2025, Maguiresbridge was the site of a suspected murder-suicide shooting in which three members of a local family were killed.

 Demographics

-2021 Census
+2021 census

-On Census Day (2021) the most accurate resident population of Maguiresbridge village was 940.
+On census day in 2021, the resident population of Maguiresbridge village was 940.
 This incorporates NISRA Census areas Erne East C2 and C3.
 Of these: